NCPP/ocgis/doc/api.rst

 slice
 ~~~~~

-This is a list of integers, ``None``s, or lists of integers.
+This is a list of integers, ``None``, or lists of integers.
 The values composing the list will be converted to slice objects.
 For example, to return the first ten time steps:

 >>> slc = [None, [0, 10], None, None, None]